One of the most challenging blogs I’ve wanted to share with you from our world trip so far is this one.

-One day I drove through the northern mountains around Parcul Naţional Munţii Rodnei, and I have no idea on the town, but all the houses were ornately painted.
+One day I drove through the northern mountains around Parcul Naţional Munţii Rodnei, and I have no idea about the town, but all the houses were ornately painted.
 I think it might be called Ciocăneşti.

 We often armed ourselves with goodies to pass out if we asked and locals agreed for us to take a photograph.
 Look at these two adorable women – virtually dressed to match.
 Life might be a heck of a lot simpler for them, but they look so happy!

-And then towards Sighetu Marmaţiei you have wooden monasteries.
+And then towards Sighetu Marmaţiei, you have wooden monasteries.

 Just out of this town we met a lovely old lady who had a sign up saying her house was a Museum.

-In fact she sold antique cloth and rugs.
+In fact, she sold antique cloth and rugs.

 She was one of the happiest souls we met.
 We loved her pot tree outside the kitchen where she dries her pots.
-If there is a white pot on the top, there is a woman who is available for marriage in the home.
+If there is a white spot on the top, there is a woman who is available for marriage in the home.

-And as we left Romania the Merry Cemetery was Explorason’s favourite.
+And as we left Romania the Merry Cemetery was Explorason’s favorite.
 On one side was carved and painted their profession, and the other side what they liked to do.
 Many are so sad.
 (The link was supplied by my new Romanian friends Lucian – thanks).

 If you want to go and stay at the Hotel of Ice, please leave a message and I have HUGE Discount codes I can offer you if you want to book not available elsewhere for this season.

 I hope I get to return one day.